TrevStoke/Trainex/docs/preliminary_specification.md

 ###	Activate a Mentor, Supervisor or Trainee

 Activate a currently inactive mentor, supervisor or trainee.
 This will involve activating the mentor, supervisor or trainee (if necessary), and activating the associated employee (if necessary).
-(Most likely available from the 'Inactive' list of the appropriate entity.)
+(This feature seems likely to be available from the 'Inactive' list of the appropriate entity.)

 ###	Deactivate a Mentor, Supervisor or Trainee

 Deactivate a currently active mentor, supervisor or trainee.
 This will deactivate the mentor, supervisor or trainee without changing the status of the associated employee.
-(Most likely available from the 'Inactive' list of the appropriate entity.)
+(This feature seems likely to be available from the 'Inactive' list of the appropriate entity.)

 ### Delete a Mentor, Supervisor or Trainee